When and where...

 Dr. Nik Sheen, Head of Optometry, HEIW

-Nik Sheen is the Head of Optometry in Health Education and Improvement Wales (HEIW).
+Nik Sheen is the Head of Optometry in Health Education and Improvement Wales (HEIW), a position he has held since 2019.
 Nik is an optometrist having qualified from Cardiff University in 1995.
-Following qualification he worked for independent and mulitple optometry practices before studying full-time in Bristol Eye Hospital for a MSc.
+Following qualification, he worked for independent and multiple optometry practices before studying full-time in Bristol Eye Hospital for a MSc.
 Thereafter, Nik completed a PhD at Cardiff University in glaucoma investigation.

-He has significant expereince in teaching, research and leadership over the last 25 years and has previously been the Clinical Lead for the eye care service in Wales since its inception as the Eye Health Examiantions Wales sevice and Co-Director at the Wales Optometry Postgraduate Education Centre (WOPEC).
-He has served 2 terms on the education committee for the General Optical Council (GOC).
-He took up his current position in 2019.
+He has significant experience in teaching, research and leadership over the last 25 years and has previously been the Clinical Lead for the eye care service in Wales since it began as the Eye Health Examinations Wales service and been a Co-Director at the Wales Optometry Postgraduate Education Centre (WOPEC).
+He has served 2 terms on the education and registration committee for the General Optical Council (GOC), been an expert witness and currently is an assessor for applications to practice in the UK.

 Sandy Davies is Chair of Welsh Rehabilitation Officers Forum(WROF) the professional body representing VRS’s across Wales.
 She was working in the fitness industry until she had a very personal experience of sight loss.
 During this time she volunteered with Wales Council of the Blind delivering awareness training across Wales and volunteered with Sight Life.
 Sandy trained as a Rehabilitation Officer (ROVI) in Birmingham and then went on to complete the BSc in Rehabilitation Studies in Visual Impairment.
 Sandy is a Vision Rehabilitation Specialist formally known as a Rehabilitation Officer (ROVI).
 She initially worked in London as a ROVI and then returned to Wales working in Neath Port Talbot.
 Sandy worked in Care & Repair as a Managing Better Caseworker and was part of the service when it was originally set up over 6 years ago.
 She is currently in Bridgend Sensory Services and chairs the Bridgend Professionals meetings bringing Health, Social Care and Third Sector together supporting people with sight and dual sensory loss.
 Sandy is passionate about sight loss and is constantly working to better co-ordinate services and other professionals to the benefit of vision loss.
 Sandy enjoys travelling and visiting friends across the world.